Death Penalty Fast Facts

 May 28, 2014 - A judge in Ohio issues an order temporarily suspending executions in the state so that authorities can further study new lethal injection protocols.

-July 23, 2014 - Arizona uses a new combination of drugs for the lethal injection to execute convicted murderer Joseph Woods.
-After he was injected it took him nearly two hours to die.
-Witness accounts differ as to whether he was gasping for air or snoring as he died.
+July 23, 2014 - Arizona uses a new combination of drugs for the lethal injection to execute Joseph Woods, a convicted murderer.
+After the injection, it reportedly took him nearly two hours to die.
+A state review board later rules that future executions will be conducted with a three-drug formula or a single drug injection if the state can obtain pentobarbital.

-September 4, 2014 - The Oklahoma Department of Public Safety issues a report on the controversial April execution of inmate Clayton Lockett.
+September 4, 2014 - The Oklahoma Department of Public Safety issues a report about the botched execution of Clayton Lockett on April 29, 2014.
 Complications with the placement of an IV into Lockett played a significant role in problems with his execution, according to the report.
-An autopsy confirmed that Lockett died from the execution drugs and not from a heart attack, but many consider it botched nonetheless because it took 43 minutes for him to die.
+It took 43 minutes for him to die.

-November 19, 2014 - A Utah legislative committee votes 9-2 to endorse a bill that will allow the execution of condemned prisoners by firing squad if drugs needed for lethal injection are not available.
-The bill is scheduled to be heard by full Utah Legislature convening in January 2015.

-December 22, 2014 - A US district court judge in Oklahoma rules that future scheduled executions may proceed after he denies a preliminary injunction request filed by 21 Oklahoma death row inmates stemming from the problematic execution of Clayton Lockett on April 29.

-December 22, 2014 - Arizona's state-commissioned review board decides that the execution of Joseph Woods was "handled appropriately," but that it will be changing the combination they use in future executions from a two-drug formula to a three-drug formula, or a single-drug injection if the State can obtain it (pentobarbital).

-December 31, 2014 - Outgoing Maryland Governor Martin O'Malley takes the state's last four inmates off death row, commuting their sentences to life in prison without parole in one of his final acts in office.
+December 31, 2014 - Maryland Governor Martin O'Malley commutes the death sentences of the four last men in the state scheduled for execution.
+It is one of his final acts in office.

 January 8, 2015 - Ohio announces that it is reincorporating thiopental sodium, a drug which it used in executions from 1999-2011, into its execution policy.
 The state is also dropping the two-drug regimen of midazolam and hydromorphone.

 January 23, 2015 - The Supreme Court agrees to hear a case concerning the lethal injection protocol in Oklahoma.
-The inmates claim that the state protocol violates the Constitution's prohibition on cruel and unusual punishment.
+The inmates claim that the state protocol violates the Constitution's ban on cruel and unusual punishment.

 January 30, 2015 - The Ohio State Department of Rehabilitation and Correction announces it will delay the executions of seven death row inmates while searching for an adequate supply of drugs that complies with its new execution protocol.

 February 13, 2015 - Pennsylvania Governor Tom Wolf halts all executions in his state, citing the state's "error prone" justice system and "inherent biases" among his reasons for the moratorium.
-The moratorium will be in place until a task force examining capital punishment in Pennsylvania issues its final report.

-February 18, 2015 - Philadelphia District Attorney R. Seth Williams announces he has filed a petition to block Gov. Wolf halting executions.
-Williams says the moratorium is an "unconstitutional takeover of powers."
+Philadelphia District Attorney R. Seth Williams later announces he has filed a petition to block Gov. Wolf halting executions, claiming the moratorium is an unconstitutional takeover of powers.

 March 23, 2015 - Utah Governor Gary Herbert signs legislation making the firing squad an authorized method of death if the drugs required for lethal injection are unavailable.

 May 20, 2015 - The Nebraska legislature passes a bill to repeal the state's death penalty and replace it with life without parole.
-The measure, which passed on a 32-15 vote, faces a promised veto from Gov. Pete Ricketts.
-State Sen. Ernie Chambers, the bill's sponsor and a member of the New Alliance Party, says he's confident supporters can muster the 30 votes necessary to override a veto.

-June 29, 2015 - The Supreme Court rules, in a 5-4 decision, that the usage of the sedative, midazolam in lethal injections is not a violation of the constitutional ban on cruel and unusual punishment.
+June 29, 2015 - The Supreme Court rules, in a 5-4 decision, that the use of the sedative midazolam in lethal injections is not a violation of the constitutional ban on cruel and unusual punishment.
 Midazolam is one of three drugs that are combined to carry out the death penalty in Oklahoma.
-After the long, messy execution of Clayton Lockett on April 29, 2014 at the Oklahoma State Penitentiary, public safety officials conducted a review to determine whether midazolam is potent enough on its own to prevent severe pain when the deadly drugs are administered.
-They ultimately concluded that the sedative is safe and effective, even though the drug is not approved by the FDA as a general anesthetic for surgery.

-October 19, 2015 - Ohio delays executions until 2017, citing difficulties getting the necessary drugs.
+October 19, 2015 - Ohio delays executions until 2017, citing difficulties obtaining the necessary drugs.

 May 23, 2016 - The Supreme Court rules 7-1 in favor of black death row inmate Timothy Foster, who contended there was racial discrimination in his 1987 jury selection.
-He will now have the opportunity to argue for a new trial.
 "The focus on race in the prosecution's file plainly demonstrates a concerted effort to keep black prospective jurors off the jury," Chief Justice John Roberts wrote in the majority opinion.

 August 2, 2016 - The Delaware Supreme Court rules the state's death penalty law unconstitutional.
-Attorney General Matt Denn later announces that he will not appeal the decision made by the state's high court.
+Attorney General Matt Denn later announces that he will not appeal the decision.

+November 8, 2016 - Voters in California, Nebraska and Oklahoma are asked to weigh in on the death penalty with referendum questions on ballots.
+In all three states, majorities vote in favor of the death penalty.

 December 8, 2016 - Once a temporary stay issued by Supreme Court Justice Clarence Thomas is lifted, Alabama executes Ronald B. Smith.
-According to a witness, during the 34-minute execution, the death row inmate coughed and heaved for about 13 minutes after the lethal injection process began.
+According to a witness, the death row inmate coughed and heaved for about 13 minutes after the injection process began.

+February 22, 2017 - The Supreme Court rules in favor of Duane Buck, a death row inmate in Texas whose defense lawyers introduced evidence at trial that he was more likely to be dangerous in the future because he is black.

+April 2017 - Of the eight prisoners Arkansas had planned to execute before the state's supply of a lethal injection drug expires, four are put to death: Ledell Lee, Jack Jones, Marcel Williams, and Kenneth Williams.
+The other four - Jason McGehee, Stacey Johnson, Don Davis and Bruce Ward - receive stays of execution.